 After that, I bolted a slab of 2x6 on top of the saddle to give a little more height (I was getting squeezed from sitting on the shorter one) and carved it to both fit the tree and be comfortable, and the roost is complete.

-Eventually, I will make it a bit safer and easier to relax.
+Eventually, I wanted to make it a bit safer and easier to relax.
+None of the platforms really give a sense of comfort at this point.